We can't find the internet

 Day 4

-Today we’ll head to Vizitsa, a beautiful village filled with historic stone homes and narrow walking paths.
+For lunch, we’ll head to Vizitsa, another beautiful village filled with historic stone homes and narrow walking paths.
 Here we’ll meet with the leaders of a local women’s co-op and enjoy a hands-on cooking demonstration with them, learning how to make “spoon sweets” – jam-like confections made from local fruits like crab apple and quince.
-Before heading back to our hotel for the night we’ll stop in a village taverna for some classic and hearty Pelion dishes, including the region’s famous spentzofai, sausage cooked in a spicy tomato and peppers sauce, and rustic savory pies filled with wild greens.

 Day 5

-We’ll start our day with a stop in yet another one of the Pelion’s stunning small villages, Ano Lechonia, to take a look at the unique historic olive oil presses here, which are powered by watermills.
-Here we'll meet a producer and taste some of the region's finest olive oil.
-For lunch, we’ll make our way back towards Pinakates and to Stathis’s splendid farm, where we’ll get a chance to pick some of his crops and then prepare them together under Carolina’s guidance for a family-style meal.
-For this truly farm-to-table meal, think fennel fritters with tzatziki, vine leaf dolmades, baked giant beans with chard, and a traditional walnut cake.
-In the evening we’ll return to our hotel, where we’ll have a light dinner.
+For lunch, we’ll make our way to Stathis’s farm, where we’ll get a chance to pick some of his crops and prepare them together under Carolina’s guidance for a family-style meal.
+For this truly farm-to-table feast, think fennel fritters with tzatziki, vine leaf dolmades, baked giant beans with chard and leafy green salads scattered with edible flowers.

 Day 6